hsrakri/hsrakri/README.md

 - 👋 Hi, I’m @hsrakri
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning about autogen
 - 💞️ I’m looking to collaborate on autogen
+- I am starting to learn GO or atleast play around with it in Cursor :)

 <!---